sheldonz7/TPR-model/README.md

 # TPR-model
-Timing, power and resource model based on an open-source HLS framework
+Timing, power and resource model for FPGA design based on open-source HLS framework Panda-Bambu